 Awards & Recognitions!

-As The Boston Babydolls, The Boston BeauTease have received a number of "Best Of" awards from local publications:
+As The Boston Babydolls, The BeauTease have received a number of "Best Of" awards from local publications:

 - Finalist for Best Theatre Group: The Boston A-List 2013-2017